mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/release-notes/index.md

 ### Updates
 - Upgrade the base dcos-commons SDK version to `0.56.1`.
 - Upgrade Zookeeper base tech to version `3.4.14`.
 See [Zookeeper's Release Notes](https://zookeeper.apache.org/doc/r3.4.14/releasenotes.html) for details.
-- Oracle JDK is replaced by OpenJDK 8
+- Oracle JDK is replaced by OpenJDK 8.

 ### New Features
-- Autosuggestion available for Service Account and Secrets when launching the service from DC/OS UI
+- Autosuggestion is available for Service Account and Secrets when launching the service from DC/OS UI
 - Added marathon service scheduler checks

 # Version 2.5.0-3.4.13